Due to the Covid-19 pandemic, the fourth annual WDR for June 20th, 2020 is cancelled, but we are already planning for next year’s great event!!

 As true hosts, Ginger and Linda Rae take pleasure and pains to make every person they interact with on Wild Deadwood Reads a satisfied customer.
 This has given your hosts a sterling reputation in the industry, and as the authors and readers who participated in the June 2017, 2018, and 2019 events will tell you, Wild Deadwood Reads is a rising star!

-Check out the authors who will be coming to Deadwood next June, and add your name to the list by completing the Author Interest Form
+Check out the authors who will be coming to Deadwood next June, and add your name to the list by completing the author interest form for 2021 here.

 Multi-Author, Multi-Genre Book Fair